K4 Solution

 What does OBKR mean in Kryptos?

 OBKR are the first four ciphertext characters of K4.
-They occupy the capstone alignment row — the rightmost four columns of the last row shared with K1–K3 on the copper screen.
-Under the proposed solution, OBKR decrypts to THEC (the start of "THE COMPASS ROSE IS HERE").
+They occupy the capstone alignment row, the rightmost four columns of the last row shared with K1–K3 on the copper screen.
+Under the solution documented here, OBKR decrypts to THEC (the start of “THE COMPASS ROSE IS HERE”).
 The letters themselves are not an acronym; they are the encrypted form of the plaintext at positions 1–4.
+On the tableau side at the same row and columns, OBKR aligns with WXZK, the active X-pass cap of the helper keystream.

 Who solved Kryptos K4?

-The K4 plaintext was independently recovered from Jim Sanborn's Smithsonian archives in September 2025 by journalist Jarett Kobek and artist Richard Byrne — though they emphasized this was not a cryptographic solution.
-The complete cryptographic mechanism (R-grid, r-grid, binary gate, and shift tables) was independently derived and documented by Matt Lacy in December 2025.
+The K4 plaintext was independently recovered from Jim Sanborn's Smithsonian archives in September 2025 by journalist Jarett Kobek and artist Richard Byrne, though they emphasized this was not a cryptographic solution.
+The complete cryptographic mechanism (Quagmire III decoder, physical helper keystream, one-bit gate, and shift tables) was independently derived and documented by Matt Lacy in December 2025.
 K1–K3 were solved by CIA analyst David Stein (1998, classified) and cryptographer Jim Gillogly (1999, public).